CaffeinatedCanine/arlathanxchange/website/docs/faqs.md

 ## What are Do Not Wants (DNWs)?
 Very simply put, it's a list of squicks, triggers, or even just dislikes that you'd rather your gifts and [treats](#treats) not contain.
 It can be specific ratings, characters, tropes, kinks, themes, etc, particularly ones that aren't banned from the exchange.
 For example, if you aren't a fan of smut you can list rated e works as a DNW or if you're okay with rated e, but not a fan of works containing pegging, you can simply list pegging.

 Since it can be impossible to be exhaustive, a phrase that comes highly recommended is "DNW: kinks other than as requested".
-This allows you to request specific kinks, and potentially avoid landminds of kinks you're not familiar with.
+This allows you to request specific kinks, and potentially avoid landmines of kinks you're not familiar with.

 ## What happens after I sign-up?
 Sign-ups close for everyone on `Saturday, April 9, 2022 at 8pm EST`.
 The mods will start making matches.
 If matches are not able to be made, we will reach out to you about potentially editing your requests or offers to help make a match.
 Please make sure to keep a close eye on your emails or DMs and respond to them ASAP.